Suzaalx/-chatify/README.md

 # How it can be improved?
 It was my first project with firebase so there are some bugs which I might try solving later on.
 - The chats data isn't shown when user re-logins which creates a sort of error.
-- need to add a homepage for when the user hasn't opened any chat which says something like "start a message"
+- add a homepage for when the user hasn't opened any chat which says something like "start a message"
-- need to make the UI more interactive and make it mobile responsive
+- make the UI more interactive and make it mobile responsive
 - add feature for media sharing and customize user profile.